Get a free, no obligation personal loan quote with rates as low as 9.99%

 Should You Get Balance Protection Insurance Or Life Insurance?

-• Balance protection insurance.
+• Balance Protection Insurance.
 This may be more worthwhile if there is a co-borrower tied to the contract.
 That way, the co-borrower will not have to carry the financial burden of repaying the outstanding debt in the event that the other co-borrower passes away.

-Will A Will Protect My Hiers From My Debts?
+Does A Will Protect My Hiers From My Debts?

 Ideally, there are enough cash assets to pay off the debts.
 But if this is not the case, other assets may be sold to pay off the debt.
 Once this has been done, the remaining assets are distributed among the heirs

-Be very cautious if you are contacted by a creditor to pay a debt.
+Caution: Be very cautious if you are contacted by a creditor to pay a debt.
 If you do not believe you are responsible for this debt, make sure to ask for a copy of your signature on the contract from the creditor.
 Making a payment on a debt could be interpreted as you giving consent and that you are accepting responsibility for the debt.
 This is why it is best to always speak to a professional before taking such actions.

 Bottom Line On What Happens To Credit Card Debt When You Die In Canada